By Jonathan Starkweather, Ph.D., consultant

 ...and then fit that model to the data.

 Lastly, it is important to note that many functions in R rely upon a random number generator to properly conduct random operations, e.g., rnorm(n = 1000, mean = 10, sd = 1.5).
 If replicability and/or reproducibility are needed, then one must `set the seed'.
 Setting the seed at the beginning of a script allows randomized functions to return the exact same results.
 Setting the seed is done with the following: set.seed(12345678), with any numeric combination inside the parentheses.
 Obviously, the specific numeric combination used allows the same result to be produced, i.e., changing the seed number will produce differing results.

-A version of the R script used in this article can be found on the Research and Statistical Support, R&SS, Do-It-Yourself Introduction to R website in the Module 9 section.
-Research and Statistical Support, R&SS, and High-Performance Computing, HPC, services are available to help facilitate quality research.
+A version of the R script used in this article can be found on the Do-It-Yourself Introduction to R website in the Module 9 section.
+Data Science and Analytics and High-Performance Computing services are available to help facilitate quality research.

 Until next time; It is pitch black.
 You are likely to be eaten by a grue.

-Note: If you found these materials useful, please participate in the R&SS Client Feedback Survey.
+Note: If you found these materials useful, please participate in the DSA Client Feedback Survey.

 Bernaards, C. A. & Jennrich, R. I. (2005).
 Gradient Projection Algorithms and Software for Arbitrary Rotation Criteria in Factor Analysis.
 Educational and Psychological Measurement, 65, 676 – 696. < http://www.stat.ucla.edu/research/gpa >

 Bernaards, C. A. & Jennrich, R. I. (2014).
 Package ‘GPArotation’ (many rotations available) documentation and user manual are available at CRAN: https://cran.r-project.org/web/packages/GPArotation/index.html